mattbatman/covid-data-handler/README.md

 #### COVID Data Tracker

-First, download the daily and case chart data from the CDC.
+First, download the [daily case and death table data from the CDC](https://covid.cdc.gov/covid-data-tracker/#trends_dailycases).
 To transform the CSV to JSON:
 ```
 DataTracker.get_daily_deaths_output()